 Living Art is a visiting artist series supported by the Art Department at the University of Puget Sound and funded by a generous grant from an anonymous donor.
 Living Art provides our students, staff, faculty, and the Tacoma community with deep exposure to the art world today through opportunities to learn from and develop professional relationships with nationally and internationally renowned artists, art critics, and curators of modern and contemporary art.
 Artists who are invited to participate in the Living Art program visit Puget Sound for seven to ten days, interacting closely with our art majors in the classroom via lectures, demonstrations of technique, individual meetings with students, and constructive critiques of student artwork.
 Artists also interact with the community at large through public events including lectures, town hall style meetings, and exhibitions of their work in the Kittredge Gallery at the University of Puget Sound.
 In the fall of 2013, artists Jeanne van Heeswijk and Randy Bolton visited campus.
-This spring, the Art Department is proud to welcome two artists to campus as part of the Living Art program: Josephine Halvorson and Sandow Birk.
-Halvorson will be in residence at the University of Puget Sound October 21 through October 28, 2013 and Bolton will be in residence April 14 through April 18, 2014.
+This spring, the Art Department is proud to welcome two more artists to campus as part of the Living Art program: Josephine Halvorson and Sandow Birk.
+Halvorson will be in residence at the University of Puget Sound March 24 through March 28, 2014 and Birk will be in residence April 14 through April 18, 2014.
 Click here for a list of public events.